The Junior Department – Year 1/2

 Diverse practical and numerical Mathematical concepts are introduced, re-visited and expanded on.
 Support is there for those who need it as well as more challenging work, for those who are more able.

 Regular Homework is set from J2 along with weekly spelling tests.
-Number Bonds are worked on and times-tables are introduced in the Summer Term of J2.
+Number Bonds are worked on.
 More formal tests are given from J2 Spring Term onwards and these results begin the assessment tracking record we keep on each child.

 Each term there is a focus on one of the core subjects (Mathematics, English, and Science) and this forms the underlying theme for that term’s area of study, class assemblies and activity week.